-Life Insurance with High Blood Pressure and High Cholesterol
+Life Insurance With High Blood Pressure or Cholesterol

 Life Insurance for Stroke Survivors in Canada

-Life Insurance with High Blood Pressure and High Cholesterol
+Life Insurance With High Blood Pressure or Cholesterol

 Life Insurance for High Blood Pressure and High Cholesterol in Canada

-The age you were when you were first diagnosed with high blood pressure also affects your premiums.
-For example, if you have had high blood pressure your entire life you may be evaluated differently than if you’ve developed this condition in the last year due to circumstances like increasing weight or losing exercise habits.
+The age at which you were first diagnosed with high blood pressure can affect your premiums.
+For example, if you’ve had hypertension since youth, you may be classified as higher risk than someone who developed it recently due to weight gain or decreased activity.

 Blood pressure readings and categories.
 Higher blood pressure readings are more severe and less favourable.

 Being able to manage your high blood pressure is an important factor underwriters consider.
-Your insurer will likely ask which blood pressure medications you take to manage your condition, what your diet looks like and how often you exercise.
-If you can produce proof of treatment or a healthy lifestyle, you’ll be considered lower risk and have lower premiums than someone who hasn’t made any changes to their lifestyle to control their symptoms.
+Your insurer will likely ask which blood pressure medications you take, what your diet looks like, and how often you exercise.
+If you can provide proof of treatment or a healthy lifestyle, you’ll be considered lower risk and may qualify for more affordable life insurance premiums in Canada.

-Some questions you may be asked regarding your current lifestyle and how you’re managing your condition may be:
+Some questions you may be asked regarding your lifestyle and how you’re managing your condition include:

 • What does your diet look like?